lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 Also, read access through the DAI and the CSR window can be locked at runtime via a CSR.
 Read transactions through the CSR window will error out if they are out of bounds, or if read access is locked.

-Note that unrecoverable [OTP errors]({{< relref "#generalized-open-source-interface" >}}) or parity failures in the digest register will move the partition controller into a terminal error state.
+Note that unrecoverable [OTP errors]({{< relref "#generalized-open-source-interface" >}}) or ECC failures in the digest register will move the partition controller into a terminal error state.

 #### Buffered Partition